 There are two ways a shipper can underload a container—by weight and by volume.

-In a previous blog, “The Six-Figure Savings Opportunity for Heavy Cargo Shipping,” we showed how it’s often possible—and perfectly legal—to transport up to 54,000 lbs. in an ocean container.
+In our article on heavy freight shipping, we showed how it’s often possible—and perfectly legal—to transport up to 54,000 lbs. in an ocean container.
 Despite this, steamship lines often set an artificial weight limit for containers at around 44,000 lbs.
 Heeding that advice could mean paying much more than you should.

 When it comes to underloading by volume, often the culprit is force of habit.
 You’re used to loading a certain way or using a certain kind of packaging.
 If you changed tactics, you might make better use of the available space.
 But if you’ve never explored the possibilities with a knowledgeable provider of NVOCC services, you have no idea what you’re missing.

 How can you save money by making better use of container capacity?
 Here are a few tricks:

 Adjust your packaging

 Can you make your cases longer, taller or wider?
 If so, you might be able to get more product into each case and fit that increased volume into a single container.

 Placing larger, less frequent orders with overseas suppliers might result in better space utilization.

 Squeeze the air out

 Shipping a load of basketballs?
 Deflate them first, and you’ll get a lot more into a carton.
 You can use the same trick with many other products.
 Buying a load of kitchen cabinets?
 You’ll get more of them in a container if they ship as “ready-to-assemble” or “knock-down” furniture, which ships in dense, flat boxes.